WDI-SEA/express-pokedex/readme.md

 We can test our DB connectivity by making a `db-test.js` file in our project root:

 ```
-// Make sure to require your models
+// Make sure to require your models in the files where they will be used.
 var db = require('./models');

 db.pokemon.create({